 RORSCHACH BREWING CO.

 Arriving at Rorschach Brewing Co. you might think you’re in the wrong place.
-This brewery that opened in 2017, is located in an unassuming century-old home.
+This east end brewery that opened in 2017, is located in an unassuming century-old home.
 The house they’ve set up shop in is a unique building, stitching together the house with a former boat-building shop and occupies a long and narrow plot alongside the park.

 The guys behind Rorschach all met as chemical engineering students and pride themselves on their creative and experimental beers, always having 16 styles on tap that change each week.
 Their current beer list includes sours, dry hopped IPAs, saisons, gristles, stouts and even a strawberry dessert lager.
 If you’re in need of a palette cleanser, you can switch to one of three wines also on the menu.